-Lawcover has not assessed for modern slavery risk in its operations and supply chains but understands that modern slavery risk will intersect with our value chain and recognise our responsibility to respect human rights in our actions and relationships.
+Lawcover has taken some steps towards gaining a better understanding of modern slavery risks in our supply chain through the inclusion of questions about modern slavery in our annual vendor assessment questionnaire.
+We understand that modern slavery risk will intersect with our value chain and recognise our responsibility to respect human rights in our actions and relationships.
 Our current risk management system identifies key risks across the entity's business functions, and an established risk appetite statement and procedure covering internal and external compliance requirements of the insurance sector.

-For this inaugural modern slavery statement, Lawcover has consulted with an external provider of human rights risk advisory services to identify broadly the operational and supply chain areas that present inherent modern slavery risk, such that we can begin to take steps to assess the appropriateness of existing policies and procedures, taking a risk-based approach.
-The findings of this risk identification are detailed here.
+For its inaugural modern slavery statement last year, Lawcover consulted with an external provider of human rights risk advisory services to identify broadly the operational and supply chain areas that present inherent modern slavery risk, such that we can begin to take steps to assess the appropriateness of existing policies and procedures, taking a risk-based approach.
+The findings of that risk identification are detailed below